Central Washington University

 Central Washington University (CWU) is a public university in Ellensburg, Washington, United States.
+It was founded in 1891 as the Washington State Normal School.

-Founded in 1891, the university consists of four divisions: the President's Division, Business and Financial Affairs, Operations, and Academic and Student Life (ASL).
+The university consists of four divisions: the President's Division, Business and Financial Affairs, Operations, and Academic and Student Life (ASL).
 Within ASL are four colleges: the College of Arts and Humanities, the College of Business (Ellensburg campus and University Centers in the Puget Sound and central regions), the College of Education and Professional Studies, and College of the Sciences.
 CWU is considered an emerging Hispanic-Serving Institution and 15 percent of its students are Hispanic.

 History

 In 1890, the state Legislature established the Washington State Normal School (WSNS) in Ellensburg for "the training and education of teachers in the art of instructing and governing in the public schools of this state."
 WSNS opened on September 6, 1891, with its first classes held at the Washington Public School in Ellensburg.
 In 1893, the school's first building was constructed and named Barge Hall, in honor of the first WSNS principal, Benjamin Franklin Barge.
 Barge Hall was added to the National Register of Historic Places in 1976.

 In subsequent years, the university constructed additional campus buildings to accommodate a growing student body including: Kamola Hall (1911); Smyser Hall (1925); Munson Hall (1926); Sue Lombard Hall (1926); and McConnell Auditorium (1935).
 While Barge Hall's architecture reflected a Richardsonian Romanesque style, the designs of later buildings incorporated elements of proto-Modernism, along with Spanish Colonial Revival, Neo-Classical and Classical Revival styles.
-In the late 20th and early 21st centuries, as academic programs expanded, construction of new buildings took place: the Science Building I (1997); Black Hall (1998); the Student Union and Recreation Center (2006); Jerilyn McIntyre Music Education Facility (2007); Wendell Hill Hall and Mechanical Building (2008), Barto Hall (2012), Science Building II (2016), and the Samuelson STEM Center (2018).
+In the late 20th and early 21st centuries, as academic programs expanded, construction of new buildings took place: the Science Building (1997); Black Hall (1998); the Student Union and Recreation Center (2006); Jerilyn McIntyre Music Education Facility (2007); Wendell Hill Hall A and B (2008), Hogue Technology Building (2008), Barto Hall (2012), Discovery (2016), the Samuelson STEM Center (2018), Owen Dugmore Hall (2019), and the Northside Academic Complex (NAC)(2026).

 In 1937, the Washington Legislature authorized a name change to Central Washington College of Education.
 In 1961, reflecting that the curriculum had expanded into new areas of study in addition to teacher education, the school's name was changed to Central Washington State College.
 With addition of graduate programs and curricula, it became Central Washington University in 1977.

 In 1998, the United Faculty of Central was founded as a trade union to represent the university's faculty members.

 Residential campus

-The residential campus location has multiple residence halls, surrounding the Student Union and Recreation Center, and clustered in four different areas.
-The STEM and teaching facilities are located near the administrative buildings, which include Black Hall, Bouillon Hall, and the Science Building near Dean Hall (see map on right).
+The residential campus location has 20 residence halls that provide On-Campus housing for over 2,500 students.

+The STEM, Humanities, and Teaching facilities include Black Hall, Health Sciences, Lind Hall, Discovery Hall, Samuelson Hall, Hogue Technology Building, Dean Hall, Northside Academic Complex (NAC), Michaelson Hall and the Science Building (see map on right).

+The Department of Art and Design is located in Randall hall, along with the Sarah Spurgeon Art Gallery.